 However, where you have a twist, or a bittersweet ending, the producer needs to know.

-To cram all this into 25 words can be a challenge.
+25 words can be a challenge

 For me, loglines don’t have to be limited to 25 words.
 Often, the 35-word version sounds much better.
 Still, you need to train yourself in concision.
 You may have to condense further, as most festivals or film market impose word count limitations.